-In the London Korean Film Festival's Indie Firepower strand, programmed by Tony Rayns, Park Hong-min sits at the front of the selection of new independent films from emerging national auteurs.
+In the London Korean Film Festival's Indie Firepower strand, a regular section programmed by Tony Rayns, Park Hong-min sits at the front of the selection of new independent films from emerging national auteurs.
 Given two spots in the lineup, and treated to particularly complimentary, excited notes by Rayns, Hong-min is obviously a favourite.
 From his first two features - striking and ambitious films that, whilst not without their problems, definitely demonstrate a director with considerable promise - it's not hard to see why.

 "You think you're looking for her?
 You never thought that maybe she is looking for you?"
 In Park Hong-min's bold and beguiling 2013 debut feature, A Fish, a professor (Lee Jang Hoon) employs screwball private eye (Kim Sun Bin) to help him search for his missing wife (Choi So Eun).
 Meanwhile, two fishermen-come-philosophers exchange metaphysical discourse on all manner of topics whilst moored out at sea.
 It turns out, for no explicable reason, his wife has become a shamanist, and the detective seems more unchained sociopath than investigative professional.
 Oh, and the fish talk aloud to the fishermen, and the whole thing is in 3D.
 If this sounds puzzling and somewhat incongruous, that's because it is.
 It's also inventive, brazen and directed with a confidence that is surprising given the inexperience of its director, still a grad student at the time of its making.